If you're looking for low carb Indian food, then you've come to the right place! Here are my top tips for Indian recipes, products, and restaurants!

 How to Make Low Carb Versions of Traditional Indian Food

 In the list below, I've created many dishes that are as traditional as I can make them!
-To replace rice, the obvious alternatives are cauliflower rice or shirataki rice.
-For the breads, I highly recommend that you try my low carb naan bread – it's made from fathead dough and is a really tasty flatbread recipe.
+To replace rice, the obvious alternatives are cauliflower rice or shirataki rice – but check out my guide to the best low carb rice alternatives to see which one works best for you.

 And although you'll need to stay away from lentils, potatoes, and chick peas, many vegetable dishes are low carb – as are the curries.
 In fact some of the sweeter, creamier dishes have almond flour and/or coconut – which all low carbers will be familiar with!